MicrosoftDocs/winrt-api/windows.services.store/storeprice.md

 # Windows.Services.Store.StorePrice

 ## -description
-Contains pricing info for a product listing in the Windows Store.
+Contains pricing info for a product listing in the Microsoft Store.

 ## -remarks
 The [StoreAvailability.Price](storeavailability_price.md), [StoreProduct.Price](storeproduct_price.md), and [StoreSku.Price](storesku_price.md) properties return an object of this type.